What's the timetable?

 top

 The cables are buried over one metre below the harbour floor in sand.
+If the cables

-cables, repair should take 48 hours.
+should take 48 hours.

 Locating the break is done using feedback from the fibre optic strand in the cable